 The Company recognises that a diverse and inclusive workforce is important in attracting and retaining talented employees, inspiring greater innovation, and embracing the Company business objectives.
-The Company is supportive of the ASX diversity recommendations and will continue to be committed to promote and achieve diversity across the Company.
+The Company is supportive of the ASX diversity recommendations and is committed to promote and achieve diversity across the Company.
 In addition to the Company's Equal Employment Opportunity/Anti-Discrimination Policy, the Company has established a Diversity Policy which is available in the Corporate Governance section on the Company's website.
-The Board will continually develop measurable objectives for key diversity categories in line with the Diversity Policy.
-The Remuneration and Nomination Committee will review the progress of the objectives annually and will report the outcomes and make recommendations as appropriate to the Board.
+The Board continually reviews measurable objectives for key diversity categories in line with the established Diversity Policy.
+The Remuneration and Nomination Committee monitors the status and reviews progress of the objectives annually and reports the outcomes, including recommendations, as appropriate, to the Board.

 The Company aims to demonstrate its commitment to gender diversity by increasing the number of women on the Board, in senior management and Company-wide on a year-to-year basis.
-The Company has defined senior management as senior executives reporting directly to the CEO, senior managers and senior specialists across the Group with input into directing operational decision-making within specific departments and for identified geographical regions.
+The Company has defined Senior Management as Senior Executives reporting directly to the CEO, senior managers and senior specialists across the Group with input into directing operational decision-making within specific departments and for identified geographical regions.